telerik/kendo-ui-core/docs/controls/navigation/menu/how-to/handle-unique-identifiers.md

 ---
 title: Handle Unique Identifiers with Menu Items
 page_title: Handle Unique Identifiers with Menu Items | Kendo UI Menu
-description: "Learn how to Handle Unique Identifiers with Menu Items in the Kendo UI Menu widget."
+description: "Learn how to handle unique identifiers with Kendo UI Menu items."
 slug: howto_handleuniqueidentifiers_menu
 ---

 # Handle Unique Identifiers with Menu Items

-Commonly, it is required to handle custom identifiers with click handlers (or in this case the [select event](/api/javascript/ui/menu#events-select)).
-As the Kendo Menu mainly uses the HTML elements rendered to provide functionality, you can use custom HTML attributes to serve you as unique identifiers in your code.
+Commonly, you are required to handle custom identifiers with click handlers or, as in this case, by using the [`select`](/api/javascript/ui/menu#events-select) event.

+To provide for the functionality, the Kendo UI Menu mainly uses the HTML elements that are rendered.
+That is why you can use custom HTML attributes to serve you as unique identifiers in your code.

-With that you can programmatically:
+In this way, you can programmatically:

-* Identify the item clicked;
+* Identify the clicked item.
-* Utilize values specific to the item different than text;
+* Utilize values that are specific to the item other than text.
-* Remove a specific item from the Menu vy identifying it via attribute;
+* Remove a specific item from the Menu by identifying it through an attribute.
-* Run specific logic for a particular item(s).
+* Run the specific logic for particular items.

-In the examples below you can examine how to handle a custom command attribute to accomplish some specific application requirements (like the ones mentioned in the list above).
+The following examples demonstrate how to handle a custom command attribute to accomplish specific application requirements such as the ones mentioned in the previous list.

 ## Bound with JSON Data

 ###### Example